sinewalker/sinewalker.github.io/pg/colophon.md

 Wales, in late 2013 with my family (my lovely wife [Jenny](http://www.pinterest.com/jen2779/), [three sons](http://xkcd.com/946) and a dog).
 We all feel very lucky to be living here, with family close at hand and an awesome, friendly and welcoming community around us.
+Well, maybe not the 2-year-old, but he's a pretty happy guy anyway.

 This web
 ----

 *On this web site you will find posts, pages, pictures and code that is in* *connection with my interests.
-I try to keep the stuff here as general* *as possible &mdash; any work-specific writings live behind a company* *firewall.
+I try to keep the stuff here as general* *as possible -- any work-specific writings live behind a company* *firewall.
 This means that what you see and read here is (or* ***was*** *) my* *own opinion and does not necessarily reflect the opinions or directions* *of my employers (past, present or future).*